Big-Bounce in Quantum f(R)-Cosmology: Polymer Dynamics with Internal Time: Polymer semiclassical dynamics

 Notice that Eqs. (\ref{eq:ham_eq_cov}) are independent of the gauge fixing of $N(t)$.
 From Eq. (\ref{eq:ham_eq_cov_v}) we can immediately state that $V(\xi) \geq V_{min}\equiv\mu_0\tilde{p}_\xi/3$, as the cutoff effects prevent reaching the singularity placed at $V=0$.
 The solutions of Eqs. (\ref{eq:ham_eq_cov}) reads as

 where we set the initial conditions $V(1)=V_{min}\,,\, p_V(1)=\pi/(2\mu_0),$ and $p_\xi(1)\equiv \tilde{p}_\xi$.
 Figure \ref{fig:1} shows plots of these evolution laws.
 First of all, the $V(\xi)$ plot in Fig. \ref{fig:1a} exhibits precisely the bounce signature.
 The Universe undergoes a contraction phase starting from an arbitrarily large volume at $\xi \to 0$.
 Then, a minimal volume is reached, and an expansion phase starts.
 The value of the minimal volume depends on both the Polymer step $\mu_0$ and the constant $\tilde{p}_\xi$.
 An interesting feature of this model is that the bounce is asymmetric.
 From the $p_V(\xi)$ plot in Fig. \ref{fig:1b}, instead, an interesting fact arises: the values of $p_V$ span only half of its domain during the whole dynamics, being constrained in the interval $[0,\pi/\mu_0]$.
 This is a consequence of the fact that the two signs of $p_V$ are redundant, and this particular feature will be exploited in the quantum treatment.
-In Fig. \ref{fig:1c}, we see the evolution of $p_\xi(\xi)$, being characterized by a monotonic decreasing behavior with respect to $\xi$.
 For later comparison, we now derive the semiclassical evolution of the volume as seen from the synchronous reference system.
 The gauge fixing corresponding to such a reference frame is $N(t)=1$.
 In order to find $V[\xi(t)]$, we only need to solve the first equation from Eqs. (\ref{eq:ham_xi_pxi_xi}) using Eqs. (\ref{eq:v_xi},\ref{eq:pxi_xi}).
 The result reads as